StephenGlasby/StephenGlasby.github.io/blog.md

 Once you feel comfortable with up-down notation, you will realise that 1-up-1-down is your 0th cousin.
 In general, N-up-N-down is your (N-1)th cousin.

-Genealogists know relationships intuitively, but tend not to describe them via the position on a binary tree.
-They take a lot of words to distinguish between 3-up-2-down and 3-up-4-down.
+Genealogists know relationships intuitively, and tend not to describe them via the position on a binary tree.
+They take a lot of words to distinguish between 3-up-2-down and 2-up-3-down.
 I prefer to use this compact unambiguous up-down notation to describe complicated relationships.
 I am not suggesting to call your sibling 1-up-1-down or your parent 1-up, but relations beyond cousins would be fair game, especially if you want to be unambigous and